Minnesota State Story

 • CHWs must have a valid certificate from the Minnesota State Colleges and Universities (MnSCU), demonstrating that the applicant has completed an approved community health worker curriculum.

-• CHWs must be affiliated with a CDC-recognized organization and trained as a lifestyle coach.
+• CHWs must be affiliated with a CDC-recognized organization and trained as a Lifestyle Coach.

 CHW services are diagnosis-related medical interventions, not social services.
 Medicaid coverage includes diagnosis-related patient education services, including diabetes prevention and pediatric obesity treatment under specified criteria, including: